rebz/clean-slate/README.md

     * Move PageNotFound into `./views/404`, or some other related folder
         * Keep `./components` for non-`./views` specific components.
 Use for FontAwesome, Froala, Select2, etc
 * Setup FontAwesome Vue Implemtnation

-### Laravel Valet
+### Files
+* `LocalValetDriver.php` - Not required
-Inside the root directory you will find `LocalValetDriver.php` that will allow Vue Router to work correctly with Laravel Valet.
+    * Located inside the root directory, this file will allow Vue Router to work correctly with Laravel Valet.
+* `.nvmrc` - Not required
+    * Located inside the root directory, this file defines the Node version we should use. .nvmrc is part of the Node Version Manager package.